Intility/IntilityFlexChat/README.md

 #### Theming

-You can change properties on the `MainContainer`, `EntryPoint` and `CloseButton` components to make them fit your experience, e.g. hide the `EntryPoint` button or change the height, width or render properties like position.
+You can change CSS properties on the `MainContainer`, `EntryPoint` and `CloseButton` components to make them fit your experience, e.g. hide the `EntryPoint` button or change the height, width or render properties like position.

 * MainContainer: The expanded chat box.
 * EntryPont: Toggle button in the bottom right corner.
-* CloseButton: Toggl button on the top bar in the `MainContainer`
+* CloseButton: Toggle button on the top bar in the `MainContainer`

 **NOTE:** some properties will be default from Twilio or overwritten by Intility's setup of the chat component.